urosolia/RacingLMPC/README.md

 # Learning Model Predictive Control (LMPC) for autonomous racing

 The Learning Model Predictive Control (LMPC) is a data-driven control framework developed at UCB in the MPC lab.
-In this example, we implemented the LMPC for the autonomous.
-The controller drives several laps of a race track and it learns from experience to improve the lap time.
+In this example, we implemented the LMPC for the autonomous racing problem.
+The controller drives several laps on race track and it learns from experience how to drive faster.

 ### Prerequisites